 By the twelfth night of Christmas,

-I had my selfish thoughts on the run.
+I had my old thoughts on the run.

 Christmas wasn't about material gifts,